btittelbach/mycete/README.md

 help_prefix=!help
 join_welcome_text="Welcome!
-Warning: Everything you say I will toot and/or tweet to the world if it starts with t>" admins_can_redact_user_status=false
+Warning: Everything you say I will toot and/or tweet to the world if it starts with t>" admins_can_redact_user_status=false image_timeout_minutes = 60 image_timeout_warning = "Hey, more than 1 hour ago you added images that I'm now going to attach to your toot/tweet.
+Just letting you know.
+Delete them first if that is not what you want."

 [twitter]
 consumer_key=